MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/upgrade-packages.md

 [Yarn]: {% link recipes/ci-cd/github-actions/workflows/node/yarn.md %}

 ### Advanced

 In this one:

-- Two run options:
-    - Manual
-    - On a schedule (weekly on a Sunday a midnight here).
-- we make sure the upgrade and PR steps are only attempts _if_ there is something to upgrade
-- We also set custom inputs on the PR step.
-- Use use cache to improve performance
+- Use _cache_ to improve performance.
     - Packages not yet installed will appear as `MISSING`.
 This is fine.
     - If you have packages installed already and loaded from cache (whether from the old or new `package.json` file, then the `npm install` and `npm update` will have less to do (at least when there is cache against the lockfile).
+- We make sure the upgrade and PR steps are only attempts _if_ there is something to upgrade.
+    - We don't care whether `npm outdated` exits with success (nothing to update) or error status (something to update), but rather force a success and then check if the output is empty or not.
+- We set custom parameters on the PR step.

 Here is a sample (using Yarn) - [PR #129](https://github.com/MichaelCurrin/badge-generator/pull/129).